Nelson Velazquez Preview, Player Props: Royals vs. Yankees

 Yankees Pitching Rankings

-- The nine strikeouts per nine innings put together by the Yankees pitching staff ranks 10th in MLB.

-- The Yankees have the ninth-ranked team ERA among all league pitching staffs (3.99).
+- The Yankees have a 3.98 team ERA that ranks ninth among all league pitching staffs.

-- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (191 total, 1.2 per game).
+- Yankees pitchers combine to give up 192 total home runs at a clip of 1.2 per game (to rank 15th in the league).

-- The Yankees are sending Schmidt (9-9) to the mound for his 32nd start of the season as he aims for his 10th win.
-He is 9-9 with a 4.65 ERA and 146 strikeouts in 155 2/3 innings pitched.
+- King makes the start for the Yankees, his ninth of the season.
+He is 4-7 with a 2.50 ERA and 126 strikeouts through 100 2/3 innings pitched.

-- In his last appearance on Monday, the righty threw four innings against the Arizona Diamondbacks, giving up two earned runs while surrendering three hits.
+- The right-hander last appeared on Tuesday against the Toronto Blue Jays, when he went six scoreless innings while giving up one hit.

 © 2023 Data Skrive.
 All rights reserved.